woawcwup/buildingacustomkeyboard-ergodoxbutstandardlayout/README.md

 # Building a custom keyboard
+## What should I call it?
+ergodox extended; ortholinear with standard layout; standard layout ergodox;

 ## How I stumbled upon being able to build one.

 | URL(in learning order) | Description   |